Harnessing the power of LLMs for normative reasoning in MASs: Summary and challenges

 \textbf{5.
 Ethical issues}: Using LLMs require careful consideration as a range of ethical issues need to be addressed including privacy, transparency, reproducibility, explainability, and potential data biases.
 In particular, using AI systems for moral reasoning has been criticized by some researchers~\cite{talat2022machine}.
 Thus, integrating frameworks that enable systematic mitigation of ethical issues is required \cite{watkins2023}.

 It is worth noting that NLP and LLM researchers are advancing in an unprecedented speed to address the LLM-related limitations.
-For example, solutions such as Retrieval Augmented Generation (RAG)~\cite{lewis2020retrieval} have been employed to overcome the problem of hallucination, and Low-rank Adaptation (LoRA)~\cite{hu2022lora} has been very successful in reducing the memory requirements during LLM fine-tuning.
+For example, solutions such as RAG~\cite{lewis2020retrieval} have been employed to overcome the problem of hallucination, and Low-rank Adaptation (LoRA)~\cite{hu2022lora} has been very successful in reducing the memory requirements during LLM fine-tuning.
 Thus, we expect that most of the LLM-related challenges to be resolved to a greater extent in the near future.
 We invite MAS researchers to tackle challenges on the MAS side (e.g., creating integrated architectures) in order to harness the potential of LLMs to create socially-situated, expressive and norm-competent agents.
+Our proposal here complements the proposal of Wells and Snaith \cite{wells2023} on using LLMs and dialogue based systems to deliberate about norms.

+In the short term, we suggest that researchers focus on specific agendas such as a) investigating how an LLM-agent can employ sanctions \cite{villatoro2010} and reputation mechanisms \cite{santos2018} to facilitate norm emergence, and b) exploring how norm entrepreneurship \cite{anavankot2024} can be facilitated by an LLM-agent, and how these norms may go on to become established norms, and then (potentially) superseded by other norms based on changing circumstances.
+The recent work of Ren et al.\@ \cite{ren2024} demonstrates how many phases of the norm-life cycle model can be simulated using LLM-based normative agents, and their framework can be extended to explore the emergence of complex and conditional norms.
+These studies can demonstrate the potential for the LLM-agent to demonstrate real-life norm emergence processes.

+Beyond creating normative LLM-agents which has been the focus of this paper (and there have been efforts in this direction \cite{he2024,ren2024,haque2024}), LLMs can also be useful in enabling smoother functioning of a normative system where it can play the role of an overseer or a governor agent that monitors normative activities of an agent society.
+For example, LLMs can be useful for detecting the specific life-cycle phase of a norm (whether a norm is in the emergent phase, established phase or declining phase \cite{savarimuthu2013b}) based on observing all interactions in an agent society.
+Additionally, LLMs can be used to synthesise and propose new norms that are more efficient that current norms \cite{morales2014}, detect norm conflicts at the societal level and offer conflict resolution mechanisms \cite{vasconcelos2009}.
+We anticipate such developments will be beneficial for the creation and embedding of norm-capable agents (e.g., robots) in real world settings.